aasimohyeah/100-days-of-ML-code/Log.md

 ## 3 August 2018

 **Task: Trying to code basic machine learning algorithms in python.
-Update: Started coding gradient descent with forward prop using pandas,numpy and matplotlib.**
+Update- Started coding gradient descent with forward prop using pandas,numpy and matplotlib.**
 **Remarks: Still wondering what I will do today :D**

+# Day 6
+## 4 August 2018